Arham-Abbas/Case-Flow-Management-System/README.md

 ### Set permission

 Open terminal and navigate to the cloned directory.
-Type and press enter the following command
+Type and press enter the following command.

 ``` chmod +x *.sh ```

 ### Install required dependencies